How I Build and Run This Website January 15, 2026

 Docker

-The Docker setup is about as minimal as it gets:
+The Docker setup is minimal:

 FROM nginx:alpine